 Analyze performance across different customer segments to identify optimization opportunities and tailor strategies accordingly.

-Calculate the total program cost divided by number of redemptions to understand efficiency and profitability.
+Calculate the total program cost divided by the number of redemptions to understand efficiency and profitability.

 The redemption rate is the ratio of rewards redeemed to the total rewards issued.
 But measuring the revenue impact of redeeming customers provides deeper business insights.